CKs-Technology-News/PrivacyTools/README.md

 ## [Virus Scanners - Online](#virus-scanners-online)
+- [Armadito](https://www.armadito.com) – Open source signature-based anti-virus and malware detection for Windows and Linux.
+Supports both ClamAV signatures and YARA rules.
+Has a user-friendly interface, and includes a web-based admin panel for remote access.
 - [Any.Run](https://any.run/) – Online VM and inspector that unpacks and checks programs.
 - [Dr. Web](https://vms.drweb.ru/online/) – URL and document scanner.
 - [Hybrid Analysis](https://www.hybrid-analysis.com/) – Maybe the best alternative to VirusTotal.